PGB-LIV/lcmsWorld/README.md

 Usage Notes:
 Camera controls are listed in the 'help' section.
 RawFileReader from Thermo is used to load .raw files.
 This is a 64-bit only .Net application.
 You may need to install .Net Framework 4.7 (Windows) or Mono (Mac / Linux) to use this.

-A few different text-based identification formats are supported, just make sure it has columns for peptide,m/z,rt
+Identification files in .csv or tab-separated text formats are supported: the column names supported are listed below.
+The accepted alternative names are separated by commas
+* - required

+* m/z
+* rt,retention time
+* intensity
+  peptide,sequence,modified sequence
+  ptm
+  accession,protein accession
+  -10lgp,score,local confidence(%)

 To do:
-See Issues (there will be lots, very little error checking is performed) Test on various other input files.
+See Issues (there will be lots, little error checking is performed) Test on various other input files.
 Make a sensible menu system.
 Better loading of identifications.